-Three movement courses which liberate the student into self knowledge and dance artistry through practicing embodiment, refining movement, and crafting expression.
+Our program contains three movement courses.
+They liberate the student through practicing embodiment, refining movement, and crafting expression.

-These three courses emphasize functional anatomy and dynamic alignment as tools for ordinary and extraordinary movement; internal connectivity for range and efficiency of movement and of relationship to self, other and world; and sensory and imagistic awareness for sophistication in artistic vocabulary and intention.
+These courses emphasize anatomy and alignment as tools for ordinary and creative movement.
+They lead to relationship to self, other, and world.
+They also build artistic vocabulary and intention.

-Movement Fundamentals I: Practices of Alignment and Function is an introductory movement course exploring vital integrative connections between somatic practice and performance preparation.
-The study and practice of dynamic alignment and embodied anatomy unfolds new relationships between physical function and expression.
+Movement Fundamentals I: Practices of Alignment and Function is an introductory movement course.
+It explores connections between somatic practice and performance preparation.
+This study unfolds new relationships between physical function and expression.
 No prerequisites.

-Movement Fundamentals II: Practices of Range & Efficiency An intermediate movement course building technical practice from basic somatic skills.
-This technique course supports awareness of individual movement patterns and sequences allowing for the development of new movement possibilities.
-This increased range and efficiency opens the door to new levels of creative expression in communication and performance.
+Movement Fundamentals II: Practices of Range & Efficiency is an intermediate movement course designed to deepen technical practice from basic somatic skills.
+This course supports awareness of internal connectivity for refining individual movement patterns and sequences, while emphasizing relationship with self, other, and environment, allowing for the development of new movement possibilities.
+Increased range and efficiency guides the individual to understand the articulate body as an intelligent source for expression in communication and performance.
 May be repeated twice.
 Prerequisite: Movement Fundamentals I or consent of instructor

 Movement Fundamentals III: Practices of Vocabulary and Intention is an advanced movement course focusing on crystallizing performance skills through the development of individual movement versatility and invention.
-Technique practice builds from somatic skills and contemporary dance vocabulary through both technical phrasing and improvisational scoring.
-This depth of integrative practice prepares the mover to refine movement vocabulary and clarify movement intention.
+Practice of technique builds from somatic skills and contemporary dance vocabulary through both technical phrasing and improvisational scoring.
+Depth of integrated practice prepares the mover to refine and clarify movement vocabulary and intentions.
 May be repeated.
 Prerequisite: Movement Fundamentals II or consent of instructor

 “I want to create a fundamental and moving paradigm, which trains dancers as artists and empowers people to love and feel gratitude for their bodies.”